sulaimantok/Using-python-in-Black-Hat/Network/README.md

 # Using Python to Pentesting
-some sample programs use python for system testing and testing
+some sample programs use python for Pentesting

 some programs require adding libraries, like paramiko and other, to install that library